Christmas is a fun time, filled with festivities, time spent with family, gift shopping and laughter….unless you work in a salon!

 - when your campaign will start and finish,

-- who will be responsible to run it, and
+- who will be responsible for running it, and

 - what your budget will be.